Fumon/unContentWarn/readme.md

 Click it to toggle content warnings off and on.

 ## FAQ

+### How do I update this?

+You'll have to reinstall the script from the link above and copy your @match.
+If I enable auto-update, it'll wipe your @match every time and that's just annoying.

 ### How do I make this work with multiple instances?